kode4food/interpol/index.md

 layout: interpol_title
 title: Interpol
 ---
-## Logicful HTML Templates
+## HTML Composition

-Interpol is a Logicful Template System.
+Interpol is an HTML Composition Language.
 What can you do with it?
 Stuff like this:

 ```ruby
 let label = '%0 is a friend of %1'